IngCampos/Escuela_PHP_JQuery/README.md

 - Implemented a basic ORM using OOP and SQL queries.
 - Implemented Twig in order to have better views.
 - Improved the URLs (/rolecall/{class_room_id} instead of /rolecall?class_room_id=*).
-- Implemented library for database management (migrations and seeders).
+- Implemented libraries for database management (migrations and seeders).
 - Improved the design, palette colors and HTML semantic.
 - Implemented docker compose for a better environment.